bruno-oliveira/techblog/_posts/2022-03-23-Moving-up-the-first-steps-career-ladder.md

 ---
-title: Moving up the career ladder
+title: Moving up the first steps in the career ladder
 layout: post
 published: false
 ---